Atlantis staff seek help from Social Services

 SOME Atlantis workers have turned to the Department of Social Services for assistance amid the resort's protracted closure.

-The resort is considering not reopening until November, according to Tourism Minister Dionisio D'Aguilar on Tuesday.
+The resort is considering not reopening until November, Tourism Minister Dionisio D'Aguilar said on Wednesday.
 While he explained he has not been given a specific date, Mr D'Aguilar said "a period slightly before Thanksgiving" was indicated in discussions.

 The Tribune met 39-year-old Tabitha Munroe at the Department of Social Services on Baillou Hill Road.
 She said she has "written off the rest of this year," noting the hotel has missed the high peak season.